Alen Gas and Condensate Field, Bioko Island, Equatorial Guinea

 The Alen discovery, once known as Belinda, is a liquid-rich gas and condensate field located in Block O, about 32km off the east coast of Bioko Island in Equatorial Guinea.
 The discovery is situated in a water depth of about 76m.

-The field is scheduled to be developed with an estimated investment of $1.6bn.
-Production is anticipated to start by the end of 2013 and is projected to flow at a gross rate of 37,500 barrels of oil a day (bopd).
-Production of natural gas is planned for up to 440 million metric cubic feet a day (MMcfd).
+The field has been developed with an investment of $1.37bn.
+Production began in July 2013 and is projected to flow at a gross rate of 37,500 barrels of oil a day (bpd).
+Production of natural gas is projected to be up to 440 million metric cubic feet a day (MMcfd).

 Ownership of Block O in Equatorial Guinea